Ryu is the main character from the long-running, exceptionally successful Street Fighter brawling video games series.

 This take looks at Ryu and the entirety of his updated history.
 Plus some of the alternate versions from some of the Versus series.

 - This profile features tabletop RPG mechanics about the video game’s gameplay.
 See our video games writeups FAQ for more.

-- This profile is one whole percentage point above our too-many-words threshold.
+- This profile is one whole percentage point above our too-many-words-for-one-article threshold.
 So it was split in two.
 We’d rather have fast readers click once to continue reading than have slow readers feel intimidated by a long article.
 The second half is there.